dayanandraut/aptstore-popularity-prediction-algorithm/README.md

 </p>

-If any issue is found in my implementation, please let me know.
-Thanks for reading.

 ## Reference
 K. R. Krish, A. Khasymski, A. R. Butt, S. Tiwari and M. Bhandarkar, "AptStore: Dynamic storage management for hadoop," 2013 IEEE International Conference on Cluster Computing (CLUSTER), 2013, pp. 1-5, doi: 10.1109/CLUSTER.2013.6702657.

+## Help
+If you find any issue in my implementation or documentation, please let me know.
+Thanks for reading.